wavemaker/docs/website/blog/2024-12-16-expo-52-react-native-update.md

 | Android Splash Screen with Image  | Full-screen supported                       | [Full-screen not supported](#splash-screen-enhancements) |
 | DevTools                         | Standard                                    | [Enhanced](#debugging-enhancements)                                  |

-# 2. New React Native 0.76 Architecture
+# 1. New React Native 0.76 Architecture

+With Expo 52, new architecture support is available with the flag in:

+> **`app.json`**: `"newArchEnabled": true `.

-- With expo 52, new architecture support is available (with the flag in app.json ` "newArchEnabled": true `).The New Architecture is a rewrite of the internals of React Native to enable app developers to develop high quality native applications using React.
+The New Architecture is a rewrite of the internals of React Native to enable app developers to develop high quality native applications using React.
 For more information refer : https://reactnative.dev/blog/2024/10/23/the-new-architecture-is-here

 - reactnative.directory will give the information about the compatibility of the libraries or any third party packages for the new architecture.
 - [Read about the known issues](https://docs.expo.dev/guides/new-architecture/#troubleshooting) to understand what to expect.

-# 3. What's More with Expo 52?
+# 2. What's More with Expo 52?

 ## Accessibility Improvements